 How to protect your skin from the sun.

-Wear sunscreen everyday.
-Exposing scars that are in the healing stage to the sun can cause them to darken and slow the healing process.
-This is also true for treatments such as peels which remove the epithelial layer of the skin.
-This is because ultraviolet rays stimulate the pigment-producing cells in your skin, leading to further discoloration.
-To avoid this, you should wear a sunscreen everyday, summer or winter.
-Before heading outdoors, apply a broad-spectrum sunscreen with an SPF of 30 or higher that contains the ingredient zinc oxide or titanium oxide.
-Reapply after swimming, sweating, or after more than 2 hours in the sun.
+Wear sunscreen every day.
+Exposing scars in the healing stage to the sun can cause them to darken and slow the healing process.
+Peels, which remove the epithelial layer of the skin, also make you more prone to pigmentation.
+The ultraviolet rays stimulate the pigment-producing cells in your skin, which can lead to further discoloration.
+To avoid this, wear sunscreen every day, regardless of the season.
+Before heading outdoors, apply a broad-spectrum sunscreen with an SPF of 30 or higher containing zinc oxide or titanium oxide.
+Reapply after swimming, sweating, or spending more than two hours in the sun.

-Carotenoids are antioxidants that are in carrots, squash, pumpkin, yams etc. etc. Are known as lycopene, lutein and beta carotene.
-Astaxanthin which is in salmon, krill oil and rainbow trout, they need to be taken regularly to maintain a constant level in the body.
-Carotenoids, along with polyphenols like EGCG in green tea, resveratrol in red grapes and ellagic acid in berries, offer natural sun protection.
+Carotenoids are antioxidants found in carrots, squash, pumpkin, and yams, among others, including lycopene, lutein, and beta-carotene.
+Take the Super Vitamin E supplement.
+Astaxanthin is found in salmon, krill oil, and rainbow trout, and it offers sun protection when regularly maintained at a constant level in the body.
+Carotenoids and polyphenols, such as EGCG in green tea, resveratrol in red grapes, and ellagic acid in berries, offer natural sun protection.

 How to protect your skin from the sun